leomccormack/md_malloc/README.md

 /* To resize: */
 array2D = (float**)realloc2d(array2D, C, D, sizeof(float));

-/* Note that "array2D" is: 1) contiguous, 2) easily indexable, and 3) compiles under MSVC */
+/* Note that "array2D" is: 1) contiguous, 2) easily indexable, and 3) compiles under MSVC: */

-memset(&array2D[0][0], 0, C*D*sizeof(float));
+memset(&array2D[0][0], 0, C*D*sizeof(float)); /* this is OK */
-array2D[i][j] = 66.6f;
+array2D[i][j] = 66.6f; /* as is this */

-/* To free: */
+/* And to free: */
 free(array2D);

 ```

 ## Testing

-This project also includes a test/test.c file, which checks for array contiguity by using memcpy and CBLAS calls on md_malloc allocated arrays and subsequently comparing their results to that of their static memory counterparts.
+This project also includes a test/test.c file, which performs checks for array contiguity by using memcpy and CBLAS calls on md_malloc allocated arrays and subsequently comparing their results to that of their static memory counterparts.
 The test file also compares the time taken when using md_array, mangled arrays (array2d[i*dim2+j]), and C-99 style arrays.

-TLDR: md_malloc has roughly the same speed performance for 2-D arrays.
+TLDR: it would appear md_malloc has roughly the same speed performance for 2-D arrays.
 Whereas, 3-D arrays begin to show a slow-down.
-It is up to you and the nature of your project, as to whether this is an acceptable compromise.
+Therefore, it is up to the individual and the nature of their project, as to whether this is an acceptable compromise.
 Here is the test output when allocating, indexing, populating, and freeing a 290 x 300 2-D array 30 000 times, and a 290 x 300 x 295 3-D array 100 times:

 ```
 ********** Malloc Speed Test - 2D DATA **********